Alogyn/alx-system_engineering-devops/0x00-shell_basics/README.md

 ## License

-This project is licensed under the terms of the [MIT License](https://www.alxafrica.com/privacy-policy/).
+This project is licensed under the terms of the [MIT License](https://www.alxafrica.com/terms-conditions-portal/).

 ---

 © 2023 [ALX](https://www.alxafrica.com/).
 All rights reserved.
-S